 The windshield and driver/passenger shades in the Ventana replace the visors and curtains that have been installed in the past.
 The Dutch Star model will also include the cockpit shade system along with manual day/night house shades.
 The addition of MCD shades will provide an updated look and functionality to both coach models.

-Also used in both coaches on the driver’s side window is the innovative, patent-pending MCD SwayShade™, the unique roller shade configuration that travels forward when pulled down so as to cover the lower front corner of the driver’s window, which a normal shade cannot do.
+Also used in both coaches on the driver’s side window is the innovative, patent-pending MCD SwayShade®, the unique roller shade configuration that travels forward when pulled down so as to cover the lower front corner of the driver’s window, which a normal shade cannot do.
 This is an MCD exclusive product.
 Newmar specified this unique shade for both the Ventana and Dutch Star.

-“With Newmar’s high standard of craftsmanship and their ability to lead the industry with their innovative products, we are pleased that they have selected the American Duo™ Shade System for two of their most popular coaches,” said MCD Innovations CEO Dave Townsley.
+“With Newmar’s high standard of craftsmanship and their ability to lead the industry with their innovative products, we are pleased that they have selected the American Duo® Shade system for two of their most popular coaches,” said MCD Innovations CEO Dave Townsley.
 “We look forward to working with Newmar and providing their customers the best the industry has to offer in solar protection, outward visibility, and privacy.”
 If you would like more information on any MCD Innovations product call 800.804.1757, contact MCD or look at the product information found on this website.

 In 1968, Marvin Newcomer and Marvin Miller left their jobs at another major RV company with the idea of doing things better.
 They formed their new company, Newmar, by blending the names Newcomer and Marvin.
 Freemon Borkholder joined the venture shortly afterward.
 In the 1970s, The Kountry Aire fifth wheel was introduced and Marvin Miller and Freemon Borkholder now owned the company.

 The 1980s brought many changes to Newmar.
 The London Aire was introduced, the Kountry Klub for owners was started and Mahlon Miller became Chairman of the board.

 In the 1990s, the Dutch Star was launched followed by the Mountain Aire.
 Mahlon Miller became the sole owner of Newmar Corporation and, also in 1991, Newmar introduced a patented slideout in both Class A and Fifth wheel models.
 In 1995 the company moved into a new 116,000 square foot state-of-the-art facility.
-1998 was the year Newmar offered full-paint exterior graphics and built an 18,900 square foot facility for that purpose.
+1998 was the year Newmar offered full paint exterior graphics and built an 18,900 square foot facility for that purpose.

 The turn of the century gave us the Mountain Aire Limited Diesel Pusher, which was the first Newmar product to offer a triple-slideout floorplan.
 The Essex replaced that coach as a luxury model that was within reach of a larger consumer market.
 In 2007 the top-of-the-line King Aire was introduced for the most demanding RV connoisseurs.
 In 2008, the Class A Ventana was redesigned and offered an incredible value for a wide range of RVers.

 Newmar, a company based on Christian principles, has grown from a company of six people in 1968 to a company employing more than 900.
 In addition to an increase in staff, the Newmar facilities have also experienced tremendous growth.
 In the fall of 2004, Newmar opened a new 144,000-square-foot Chassis, Weld and Assembly Facility.
-This building also houses employee offices, training and conference rooms.
+This building also houses employee offices, training, and conference rooms.